-- 1. Close all doors. - Push the button on the multi-remote controller. - 3.
-All doors lock. - The parking lights flash twice and the horn chirps once to verify all doors are locked.
+- 1. Close all doors.

+- 2. Push the A button on the keyfob.

+- 3. All doors lock.

+- 4. The parking lights flash twice and the horn chirps once to verify all doors are locked.

 Unlocking doors

 For memory seat and mirror information see "Memory driver seat and mirrors" later in this section.